-- SECTION 1.
-AMENDATORY 85A O.S.
-2021, Section 2, is amended to read as follows: - 3 Section 2.
-As used in the Administrative Workers' Compensation 4 Act: - 1.
+- Section 2.
+As used in the Administrative Workers' Compensation Act: - 1.
 "Actually dependent" means a surviving spouse, a child or any other person who receives one-half (1/2) or more of his or her support from the employee; - 2.
 "Carrier" means any stock company, mutual company, or reciprocal or interinsurance exchange authorized to write or carry on the business of workers' compensation insurance in this state.

 Whenever required by the context, the term "carrier" shall be deemed to include duly qualified self-insureds or self-insured groups; - 3.
 "Case management" means the ongoing coordination, by a case manager, of health care services provided to an injured or disabled worker, including but not limited to systematically monitoring the treatment rendered and the medical progress of the injured or disabled worker; ensuring that any treatment plan follows all appropriate treatment protocols, utilization controls and practice parameters; assessing whether alternative health care services are appropriate and delivered in a cost-effective manner based upon acceptable medical standards; and ensuring that the injured or disabled worker is following the prescribed health care plan; - 4.
-"Case manager" means a person who is a registered nurse with a current, active unencumbered license from the Oklahoma Board of certification:
+"Case manager" means a person who is a registered nurse with a current, active unencumbered license from the Oklahoma Board of Nursing, or possesses one or more of the following certifications which indicate the individual has a minimum number of years of case

-1 Nursing, or possesses one or more of the following certifications which indicate the individual has a minimum number of years of case management experience, has passed a national competency test and 3 4 regularly obtains continuing education hours to maintain 5
+1 management experience, has passed a national competency test and 2 regularly obtains continuing education hours to maintain 3 certification:

-- Certified Disability Management Specialist (CDMS), a. - b.
-Certified Case Manager (CCM), - Certified Rehabilitation Registered Nurse (CRRN), C. - d.
-Case Manager - Certified (CMC), - е.
+- a.
+Certified Disability Management Specialist (CDMS), - b.
+Certified Case Manager (CCM), - c.
+Certified Rehabilitation Registered Nurse (CRRN), - d.
+Case Manager Certified (CMC), - e.
 Certified Occupational Health Nurse (COHN), or - f.
-Certified Occupational Health Nurse Specialist (COHN-S); - "Certified workplace medical plan" means an organization of health care providers or any other entity, certified by the State Commissioner of Health, that is authorized to enter into a contractual agreement with an employer, group self-insurance association plan, an employer's workers' compensation insurance carrier, third-party administrator or an insured to provide medical care under the Administrative Workers' Compensation Act.
+Certified Occupational Health Nurse Specialist (COHNS); - 5.
+"Certified workplace medical plan" means an organization of health care providers or any other entity, certified by the State Commissioner of Health, that is authorized to enter into a contractual agreement with an employer, group self-insurance association plan, an employer's workers' compensation insurance carrier, third-party administrator or an insured to provide medical care under the Administrative Workers' Compensation Act.
 Certified plans shall only include plans which provide medical services and payment for services on a fee-for-service basis to medical providers; - 6.
-"Child" means a natural or adopted son or daughter of the employee under eighteen (18) years of age; or a natural or adopted son or daughter of an employee eighteen (18) years of age or over who is physically or mentally incapable of self-support; or any natural or adopted son or daughter of an employee eighteen (18) years of age or over who is actually dependent; or any natural or adopted son or daughter of an employee between eighteen (18) and twenty-three (23) years of age who is enrolled as a full-time student in any accredited educational institution.
-The term "child" includes a posthumous child, a child legally adopted or one for whom adoption proceedings are pending at the time of death, an actually dependent stepchild or an actually dependent acknowledged child born out of wedlock;
+"Child" means a natural or adopted son or daughter of the employee under eighteen (18) years of age; or a natural or adopted son or daughter of an employee eighteen (18) years of age or over who is physically or mentally incapable of self-support; or any

+1 natural or adopted son or daughter of an employee eighteen (18) years of age or over who is actually dependent; or any natural or adopted son or daughter of an employee between eighteen (18) and 3 twenty-three (23) years of age who is enrolled as a full-time 4 5 student in any accredited educational institution.
+The term "child" includes a posthumous child, a child legally adopted or one for whom 6 7 adoption proceedings are pending at the time of death, an actually dependent stepchild or an actually dependent acknowledged child born 8 9 out of wedlock;